El-Diegore/El-Diegore/README.md

-## Bienvenido a mi perfil 👋
+## Hi there 👋
-My name is Diego Pinto P
+My name is Diego, developer from Chile